IrvingZha0/lab-bcos/docs/FISCO BCOS Permission Model.md

 # FISCO BCOS Permission Model

 **Author: fisco-dev**
-## Brief to Permission Model - ARPI
+## Introduction to Permission Model - ARPI

 Unlike public chain which anyone can access, transact and search, the consortium chain has the specific entry requirements, such as access control, various transactions support, privacy & security,high stablity etc. There are two key aspects in the consortium chain: "permission" and "control"